Text by CLOT Magazine

 Irish musician and performer Olan Monk will be releasing their latest production, the Auto Life EP, via C.A.N.V.A.S, the events series and record label they co-founded with multi-disciplinary artist Lugh, later on in October 2021.

 The Frameless video, Monk shares, was shot in the West of Ireland with Irish videographer Paul D’Eath: We rolled up in a de-badged Ibiza and shot what happened out there in the cold winter wind.
 The land there is all bog—wet marshlands formed by compressed dead organic matter over thousands of years.
-You can really feel that the landscape is always the real star of the show, so I just disappeared into it.
-This video was edited by Inês Baptista, a Portuguese videographer and regular OM collaborator who really brought out the colours and feelings of the land we had tried to capture while creating some kind of warped narrative.
+You can feel that the landscape is always the show’s real star, so I just disappeared into it.
+This video was edited by Inês Baptista, a Portuguese videographer and regular OM collaborator who really brought out the colours and feelings of the land we had tried to capture while creating some warped narrative.

 The EP is written from the perspective of a 27 club survivor and lamenting the young dead, no longer themselves young and celebrating the spectral presence of iconised peers.
 Olan Monk is self-aware of the problem of over-identifying with the fictional performance of the solo act in various guises or archetypes: the rockstar or trap star.